mucyomiller/docker-vuubaa/README.md

 # docker-vuubaa
-A docker Container for vuubaa app server
+A docker Image for vuubaa app server

 This is Docker Image for Django Application server which will be used temporary